 The .NET Framework provides many services to its running applications.
-It provides memory management, common type system and also language interoperability.
+It provides memory management, a common type system, and also language interoperability.
 Going into details of these topics is not in the scope of this article, therefore, we are not going to explain them.

 The Rise of .NET Core

 Due to the rise of different devices and cloud computing, in the past few years, software development trends have changed quite rapidly.
 Along with Windows, other operating systems usage has also increased.

 A large number of software and services are now being developed for different platforms.
 Because of this trend, Microsoft started developing a new framework that can fulfill the requirements of the current as well as future software development needs.

 Hence, they developed a new framework called .NET Core.
 It is an open-source and cross-platform implementation of .NET.
 It shares many of its characteristics with .NET Framework but there are differences as well which we are going to discuss in a while.

 All aspects of .NET Core are open-source including class libraries, runtime, compilers, languages as well as application frameworks. .NET Core also supports C#, Visual Basic, and F#.
 It can run the application code with the same behavior on multiple architectures, including x64, x86, and ARM.
 It has a flexible deployment model in which it can be included in the application or installed side-by-side (user-wide or system-wide).

 .NET Core can also be used with Docker.
 It also includes command-line tools that can be used during local development and most importantly in continuous integration.

 Currently, all the innovations and major enhancements are being made in .NET Core.
 However, the .NET Framework is also being developed but at a much slower pace.